polyphene/holium-rs/holium-runtime-cli/README.md

 #### 🛠️ Build executable with `cargo build`

-The CLI can be built by running `cargo build -p holium-runtime-cli --release`.
+The CLI can be built by running `cargo build --release`.

-Executable is located in `<project-root>/target/release/holium-runtime-cli`